 Accessibility legislation and penalties vary from country to country, and from state to state or province to province within those countries.
-Below is a detailed guide to what is currently enacted.
-A US state legislation guide follows the federal laws.
+Below is a detailed guide to current state, provincial, and federal digital accessibility laws, regulations, and standards.

 - US – Section 508 of the Rehabilitation Act of 1973- This requires Federal agencies to make all electronic and information technology accessible to those with disabilities.